Name of Procedure

 - In the technique described above we are treating L3, L4, L5, sacral ala.

-- Placing a needle while prior needles are ablating can help save you time.
+- Placing a needle while prior needles are ablating can help save you time as described above

 - Diagnostic and therapeutic spinal interventions